UnQualified/JS13K/README.md

 $ gulp build
 $ gulp zip
 ```
-Zip is optional, but that's how I got it under 13k :sweat_smile:
+Zip is optional, but that's how I got it under 13k :rocket:

-TODO:

-- Make the frame increments time dependant...
-- Add contextual stuff to the game (intro, player hit, player dead)...
-- Make health and special counter parallel to the reflection